Justice Henry J. Scudder is a former Presiding Justice of the Appellate Division, Fourth Department. A graduate

 was elected to the Supreme Court for the Seventh Judicial District in 1996, and re-elected in 2010.
 In 1999 Justice Scudder was designated as an Additional

 Justice to the Appellate Division, Fourth Department by New York Governor George Pataki.
 On November 17, 2006, Justice Scudder was appointed Presiding Justice

 of the Appellate Division, Fourth Department by Governor Pataki.
-He was reappointed Presiding Justice by Governor Andrew Cuomo in 2011.
+He was reappointed Presiding Justice by Governor Andrew Cuomo in 2011 and served in that

-Presiding Justice Scudder serves on the Administrative Board of the Courts, with the Chief Judge of the Court of Appeals and the three other Presiding Justices of the Appellate Divisions.
-The Administrative Board establishes standards and policies for the New York State Court System.
-He is also a member of the Steuben County Bar Association, the Monroe County Bar Association, the New York State Bar Association, the New York State Supreme Court Justices Association, and the Association of Supreme Court Justices of the Seventh Judicial District.
+Justice Scudder is also a member of the Steuben County Bar Association, the Monroe County Bar Association, the New York State Bar Association, the New York State Supreme Court Justices Association, and the Association of Supreme Court Justices of the Seventh Judicial District.
 He is past President and Executive Committee Member of the New York State Surrogates Association, and a past member of the New York State Estates, Powers and Trust Law Committee, created by the New York State Legislature to review, revise and recommend amendments to the Estates, Power and Trust Law and the Surrogate's Court Procedure Act.